xullnn/ls_pull_over_push/120/answers.md

 calculate
 ```

-- calling `count_things` without passing in argument will not raise exception since we specified default value from the argument while defining this method
+- calling `count_things` without passing in argument will not raise exception since we specified default value for the argument while defining this method
 - `'false' || num / 0 > 1` will not raise exception, because the short circuiting mechanism of Ruby
   - while using `||`, once a truthy value appears, the whole expression is surely to be truthy so the rest of the expression will be omitted
   - in this case `'false'` will first evaluated to true, so ruby never run `num / 0 > 1`